chivandikwa/gatsby-casper/src/content/react-ts-standards.md

 > See [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) for more detailed comparison between arrow functions and traditional functions.

-✅ **DO** favor Sets for array operations like querying, uniqueness etc.
+✅ **DO** favor Sets for array operations like querying, uniqueness, etc.

 ✅ **DO** favor await of async methods over the traditional `then` and `catch`.